bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Finds the items that are parity outliers in a given list.
+### Finds the items that are parity outliers in a given list

 -   Use `collections.Counter` with a list comprehension to count even and odd values in the list.
 -   Use `collections.Counter.most_common()` to get the most common parity.
 -   Use a list comprehension to find all elements that do not match the most common parity.

 ```py
 from collections import Counter